 At the end of your plan, we’ll ask you to submit a final meter reading so we can calculate a final bill, which will tell us your account balance.
 If you don’t provide a meter reading, your final bill will be based on an estimated reading.

-If you have credit on your account and would like a refund, message us via your online account to let us know.
+If you have credit on your account and would like a refund, please contact us.
 Any credit on your account can be used to reduce your Direct Debit.
 If the transferred balance is debt, your new Direct Debit will increase.

 What happens if I don’t renew?

 If you don’t renew your contract or switch to another supplier, you will be put onto our standard variable rate at the end of your plan.
 A standard variable rate plan will usually cost more than a fixed energy plan.
 We recommend that you renew to take advantage of lower prices by logging in to your online account